stripe/stripe-go/salesforce_devtips.md

 - You can't do a callout after a DML (DB) operation.
 TODO I may be getting the order of operations wrong here, look this up
 - You can't use variables in the `FROM` clause of a SOQL query `[...]`
 - `--loglevel` seems to mess with some commands
+- If you run apex anon, `sfdx` seems to truncate logs.
+The top of the logs won't come through.

 ## SOQL